 - Watch for breathing issues after exposure: If you develop a persistent cough or difficult or painful breathing, call your physician.
 The first symptoms can appear as late as 24 to 48 hours after exposure.
 Smoke and dust can remain in areas for many days after the emergency has ended.

 Residents and volunteers should use caution during clean-up because the process involves ashes and other sources of pollution.

 - Avoid dust and soot: People with lung or heart problems should avoid clean-up activities and areas where dust or soot is present.

 - Reduce dust and soot: Thoroughly wet dusty and sooty area prior to clean-up.
 This will help to reduce the amount of particles becoming airborne.

-- Cover your face: Wear an appropriate dust mask during clean-up.
+- Cover your face: Wear an appropriate dust mask (N-95 or better) during clean up.

-- Do not disturb: If exposure to asbestos or other hazardous materials are suspected, do not disturb the area.
+- Do not disturb: If exposure to asbestos or other hazardous materials is suspected, do not disturb the area.
 Dust masks do not protect against asbestos.